• Portfolio

 Step 5: Make a Shutter

-How to Take a Photo
+How to Take a Photo with a Pinhole Camera

 2. Point it toward your subject.

-How to Develop Your Photo
+How to Develop Your Pinhole Photo

 Elizabeth Rangel’s pinhole camera made from an axolotl flower pot